masalinas/poc-training-swarm-samples/sample_05/README.md

     $ sudo apt install nfs-kernel-server -y
     ```

-    Now we muts create a shared folder in the VM with these priviledged and owner
+    Now we must create a shared folder in the VM with these priviledges and owner:
     ```
     $ sudo mkdir -p /mnt/nfsshared
     $ sudo chown nobody:nogroup /mnt/nfsshared
     $ sudo chmod 777 /mnt/nfsshared
     ```

-    We must configure the share folders to be publish by the NFS Server
+    We must configure the share folders to be publish by the NFS Server ane be writeable
     ```
-    $ echo "/mnt/nfsshared 172.31.0.0/16(rw,sync,no_subtree_check)" | sudo tee -a /etc/exports
+    $ echo "/mnt/nfsshared 172.31.0.0/16(rw,sync,no_subtree_check,no_root_squash)" | sudo tee -a /etc/exports
     ```

     Finally we restart the NFS Server and create a systemctl configuration to start the NFS Server when the VM starts: